GautamGupta/bb-legacy-plugins/avatar-upload/trunk/readme.txt

 = Are there security risks when allowing users to upload images to my server? =

 The plugin checks the images upon upload to ensure that only gifs, jpegs/jpgs and pngs are allowed.
-It checks both the file extension (e.g. `.gif`) AND the content-type (e.g. `image/gif`), as well as ensuring the two match.
+It checks both the file extension (e.g. `.gif`) AND the mime-type (e.g. `image/gif`).

 However, one can never 100% sure and there is always some security risks when allowing users to upload to your server.
 USE THIS PLUGIN AT YOUR OWN RISK!